nystudio107/seomatic/README.md

 * [feature] Add the ability to analyze a page for content vs. keywords for the SEO Template Metas, "just like Yoast"
 * [feature] Change the preview to a live preview when editing things in SEOmatic
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)
-* [feature] Provide Redirect functionality.
-Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog